jsebold666/bodXlsGenerator/README.md

     └── connection.py      # UO Stealth connection functions
 ```

-## 🛠️ Troubleshooting

-### Error generating Excel

-**Problem:** Permission denied or path not found

-**Solution:**
-- Check if the destination directory exists
-- Make sure you have write permissions
-- Adjust the path in `xlsGenerator.py`

-### BODs are not counted

-**Problem:** Script doesn't find the bags

-**Solution:**
-- Verify that bag IDs in `bs_config.py` are correct
-- Make sure bags are on the ground near your character
-- Check the configured distance in the code (default: 50)

-### Script doesn't start in UO Stealth

-**Problem:** Script fails to load or execute

-**Solution:**
-- Ensure Python dependencies are installed
-- Check UO Stealth Python integration is properly configured
-- Verify your character is logged in before running the script

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:

-1. Fork the project
-2. Create a branch for your feature (`git checkout -b feature/MyFeature`)
-3. Commit your changes (`git commit -m 'Add MyFeature'`)
-4. Push to the branch (`git push origin feature/MyFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is open source and available for personal use.

-## 👤 Author

-Developed for Ultima Online task automation using UO Stealth.
-Made for **Astraroth** server.

-## 🔄 Changelog

-### v1.1.0
-- ✅ **Modern dark theme interface** with professional design
-- ✅ **Custom export directory** selection with browse functionality
-- ✅ **Real-time status updates** with progress indicators
-- ✅ **One-click folder access** to view generated reports
-- ✅ Compact and efficient layout (500x400px)
-- ✅ Enhanced user experience with better error handling

-### v1.0.0
-- ✅ First functional version
-- ✅ Support for Verite, Agapite and Gold
-- ✅ Excel export with formatting
-- ✅ Graphical interface with Tkinter
-- ✅ Optimized code and clean modules

----

 **Note:** This project is an automation tool for personal use in Ultima Online.
 Make sure you comply with the rules of the server where you play.